IIS Authentication plugin for the Wordpress PHP blogging engine

 6. OPTIONAL: Disable Anonymous Authentication if needed

 If you are not using Forms Authentication, at this point you can go back to the IIS7 Admin tool, like we did in step 1, and disable anonymous authentication.
-Do this only if you want all access to Wordpress to require the user to log in.
+Do this only if you want all access to WordPress to require the user to log in.

 If you are OK with the user browsing WP anonymously, until login is required, leave anonymous authentication on (most cases).
-The user will be challenged to log in as soon as Wordpress determines that they should be logged in, such as when you try to access the admin part of the blog, or when you click the Login link.
+The user will be challenged to log in as soon as WordPress determines that they should be logged in, such as when you try to access the admin part of the blog, or when you click the Login link.

-7. Create other Wordpress users for each IIS user that you want to be able to log into Wordpress
+7. Create other WordPress users for each IIS user that you want to be able to log into WordPress

-Use the “admin” user to log into WP’s admin console, and then you can create a user for each of the IIS users you want to have Wordpress accounts.
+Use the “admin” user to log into WP’s admin console, and then you can create a user for each of the IIS users you want to have WordPress accounts.

-Download IIS Auth plugin for Wordpress
+Download IIS Auth plugin for WordPress

-Download IIS Auth for Wordpress, version 1.0.
-This download contains a sample application, with a sample XML membership provider, forms auth login page, and the IIS Auth plugin located in the wp-content\plugins\iisauth\iisauth.php.
+Download IIS Auth for WordPress, version 1.0.
+This download contains a sample application, with a sample XML membership provider, forms auth login page, and the IIS Auth plugin located in the wp-contentpluginsiisauthiisauth.php.
 You can copy this into your wordpress root to get started, and examine the web.config.sample for the desired settings – or just grab the iisauth plugin from there.

 As usual, this is released under the Microsoft Permissive License, which means that this is distributed as is, with no warranties, and you can do whatever you want with the code, as long as you retain this license and all attributions present in the software.